DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2024-09-02-communicating-enic-to-international-candidates.md

 ---
 title: Helping international candidates show that their qualifications are equivalent to UK ones
-description: Communicating the certificate of comparability to international candidates so that they can apply for one at the right time in their application.
+description: Communicating the certificate of comparability to international candidates so that they can apply for one at the right time in their application
 date: 2024-09-02
 tags:
   - ENIC
   - international
   - qualifications
   - rejections
 ---

 ## The problem we are trying to solve